 Although a minor incident, our hit-and-run seems inexorably tied to recent negative news reports, as if an unknowable and unexplainable black cloud is reaching across Howard County.

-Last week, a teen shooting victim was found in Ellicott City.
+Last week, a was found in Ellicott City.

 These are terrible tragedies for our community, and one can’t help but wonder if these incidents are harbingers of things to come, warning signs of a society on the verge of collapse.